US sanctions against Iran

-We remind members who are considering trading to Iran that they will need to exercise due diligence to ensure that the trade or operation is not subject to sanctions and that they do not trade with individuals or entities that are named on the US or EU sanctions lists as it is still prohibited to trade with them.
+We remind members who are considering trading to Iran that they will need to undertake extensive due diligence to ensure that the trade or activity is not subject to sanctions and that they do not trade with individuals or entities that are named on the US or EU sanctions lists.
+We refer members to the detailed guidance regarding the need to carry out enhanced due diligence on the main sanctions page on the club website.

 The US Treasury and the US Office of Foreign Assets Control (OFAC) has issued detailed Guidance and FAQs relating to the lifting of US secondary sanctions under the JCPOA: